 - Damage to property

-- Irrevocable damage to your trees that have taken many years to grow.
+- Irreversible damage to your trees that have taken many years to grow.

 Tree work operations (arboriculture) require a high degree of technical competence, supported by training and experience.
 For these reasons tree work should only be undertaken by well trained, competent arborists who hold adequate insurance.